Zeta Causes 2 Million Power Outages, Speeds Its Way Into Virginia

 Tropical Storm #Zeta is racing northeastward across North Carolina at about 40 mph.
 Damaging wind gusts will continue to spread across parts of South Carolina, North Carolina, and Virginia through this afternoon.
 You can find your local @NWS forecast at https://t.co/URHWwoO6rp. pic.twitter.com/GJDMfz5eJw— National Hurricane Center (@NHC_Atlantic) October 29, 2020

 Zeta is still carrying sustained winds of 50 mph as it crosses over southern Virginia, the NHC said.
-Nearly 24 hours after making landfall in the U.S. coast of the Gulf of Mexico, the storm was racing across the southeastern U.S. at 53 mph, the hurricane center said in its 2 p.m.
+Nearly 24 hours after making landfall on the Gulf Coast, the storm was racing across the southeastern U.S. at 53 mph, the hurricane center said in its 2 p.m.
 ET update.

 "An even faster motion toward the east-northeast is expected tonight and on Friday," the center said.